tcarvi/quarkusOauth/securityAnalysis/analysisRFC6749.md

     - Etapa D (Authorization server returns an Acess Token to the client)
         - The authorization server authenticates the client and validates the authorization grant, and if valid, issues an access token.
     - Etapa E (Client request a resource, with its acdess token)
-        - **Observação: Apenas este momento, o client passou a ter "Access Token" para requisitar resources.***
+        - **Observação: Apenas este momento, o client passou a ter "Access Token" para requisitar resources.**
-        -   (E)  The client requests the protected resource from the resource server and authenticates by presenting the access token.
+        - The client requests the protected resource from the resource server and authenticates by presenting the "access token".
     - Etapa final F (Resource server serves the request)
-        - The resource server validates the access token, and if valid, serves the request.
+        - The resource server validates the access token, and if valid, serves the request, giving the "resource" to the "client".